timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 Consulting and PM case interviews are pretty similar, and in some cases may even have the exact same questions (e.g. Should Google launch a TV service?)
 However, there are some subtle differences in the delivery of answers in consulting case interviews vs PM case interviews.

-Consulting responses are generally more data-driven and focused on tying back to the higher-level business strategy (e.g. mergers and acquistions, making a decision on what to invest in).
+Consulting responses are generally more data-driven and focus on tying back to the higher-level business strategy (e.g. mergers and acquistions, making a decision on what to invest in).

 PM case interviews might also be data-driven, but your answer will likely focus more on a specific product/feature set and you'll emphasize how your recommendation might affect the product team and the users.